U.S. "Genius" visa attracts entrepreneurs and Playmates

 Indeed, efforts to make it easier for educated and enterprising foreigners to stay in the United States generally enjoy bi-partisan support in Washington.
 The complicated status of the immigration issue as a whole, though, has blocked any changes.

 "The issue is pretty well understood," said Steve Case, the founder of AOL and now head of the venture capital firm Revolution LLC.
-"But there is this skepticism around the politics of immigration."
+"But there is this scepticism around the politics of immigration."

 Thus the O-1 will probably remain a key channel for many immigrant entrepreneurs - and it does carry some additional side benefits.